shahcompbio/dlpplus_protocols/README.md

 - Primer ordering and order sheet
 - Primer spotting protocol
 - Cell preparation, staining, and spotting
+- Cellenone, please note that we have a very early release of the CellenONE, your software may be different
 - Library construction
 - Library clean-up and QC, plus examples
 - Spotter files for S3 and cellenONE.
 Please note that you should test positions with a dummy nozzle before using any of these files on your rig, I cannot guarantee your setup is the same and you need to take reasonable precautions to avoid crashes.